-The CBD CCTV scheme will enable Closed Circuit Television to be installed in the Bathurst Central Business District.
+The CBD CCTV scheme installed Closed Circuit Television in the Bathurst Central Business District.
 The CBD CCTV scheme is part of a broader community safety strategy within the Bathurst Local Government Area.

-The CCTV cameras will not be monitored by Bathurst Regional Council but will capture images that can be used to assist Police.
+The CCTV cameras are not monitored by Bathurst Regional Council but will capture images that can be used to assist Police.
 Police may intermittently view live images provided by the CBD CCTV scheme.

-A suite of documents will underpin the operation of the scheme, including:
+A suite of documents underpin the operation of the scheme, including:

 CBD CCTV frequently asked questions.

 Bathurst Regional Council aims to be clear and transparent in all its operations.
-This FAQ sheet is designed to provide answers to common questions that may be asked regarding the CBD CCTV scheme.
+The FAQ sheet is designed to provide answers to common questions that may be asked regarding the CBD CCTV scheme.

 CCTV is an abbreviation for Closed Circuit Television.
 It involves the use of cameras to transmit video footage and images to a central location.
-It is a common tool used in crime prevention.
+It is a common tool used in crime prevention and detection.

-The CBD CCTV scheme is a project which will enable Closed Circuit Television to be installed in the Bathurst Central Business District.
-The CBD CCTV scheme is part of a broader community safety strategy within the Bathurst Local Government Area.
+The CBD CCTV Scheme project will enable Closed Circuit Television to be installed in the Bathurst Central Business District.
+The CBD CCTV Scheme is part of a broader community safety strategy within the Bathurst Local Government Area.